 The largest and best known North Aegean islands are Lesvos, Chios, Samos and Lemnos.
 Ikaria and Samothraki are also popular, especially among alternative-minded people.

-Looking at the map, you will see two North Aegean islands that are called Bozcaada and Gokceada.
+Looking at Google Maps, you will see two North Aegean islands that are called Bozcaada and Gokceada.
 If the names don’t sound Greek to you, you are right.
 These two islands belong to Turkey, and we call them Imvros and Tenedos.

 If you want to explore any of the North Aegean islands properly, it would be best to have several days.
 The landscapes are wild and rugged, and the beaches are stunning.
 In addition, there are dozens of traditional villages, each with their own style and architecture.